-Xenon is a vertical shoot 'em up game developed for the arcades by Arcadia Systems and converted by The Bitmap Brothers in 1988 to Commodore Amiga (OCS/ECS), Atari ST, DOS, ZX Spectrum, Amstrad CPC and MSX home computers.
+Xenon is a vertical shoot 'em up game developed in 1988 for the arcades by The Bitmap Brothers (based on an Amiga 500 amplified hardware) as well as the Atari ST, Amiga (OCS/ECS), DOS, ZX, CPC and MSX home computers.

 STORY / GAMEPLAY